Maulem/Hacking-Library/README.md

 The ARP protocol (Address Resolution Protocol) associates every MAC address with an IP address in the local network.
 The way this works is with a broadcast in the local network, asking every host about their pairs IP/MAC.
 Every time a broadcast occurs the host sends his own pair IP/MAC besides asking other hosts their pairs, so it can be saved into a cache in every machine.

-You can check the cache in your own machine with:
+You can check the ARP cache in your own machine with:

 ```console
 arp -a